wso2/docs-apk/en/docs/setup/deployment/apk-as-gateway-in-apim-deployment-patterns-vm.md

 #### Considerations

-* Resource Utilization: This approach may require additional resources due to the need for separate cluster and VM for each environment.
+* Resource Utilization: This approach may require additional resources due to the need for separate clusters and VMs for each environment.
-* Administrative Overhead: Managing multiple cluster and VMs can be more complex and may require additional administrative effort.
+* Administrative Overhead: Managing multiple clusters and VMs can be more complex and may require additional administrative effort.

 ### Installation Guideline

-By default, the WSO2 APK is configured to support the Data Plane Only Pattern.
+By default, the WSO2 Kubernetes Gateway is configured to support the Data Plane Only Pattern.
 You can follow the steps below to perform the deployment using this pattern.

 {!control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-vms.md!}